-To mitigate this risk, JDVC installed a team of experts for the continuous strict monitoring and review of the performance of its service contractors on a regular basis.
+To mitigate this risk, JDVC has contracted Agbiag to be responsible for the overall supervision of the offshore operation as well as all environmental protection system and ecological balance monitoring of all contractors.
+In addition.
+JDVC has employed a team of experts for the continuous strict monitoring and review of the performance of its service contractors on a regular basis.
 JDVC required each of the offshore contractors/operators to put up security deposits of USD100,000 for every 100 hectares of assigned mining area, to cover for any violations committed that can negatively affect JDVC.